 The lower level of the Hollywood Museum is dedicated to all things creepy, for example, the jail from Silence of the Lambs with Hannibal Lector.
 You can see other spooky and cult film features like mummies and Frankenstein and his bride.
 Visitors can also view famous costumes were worn by actors, such as the million-dollar dress worn by Marilyn Monroe, Rocky’s boxing gloves, and even Elvis Presley’s bathrobe.
 Hollywood Museum Address 1660 N Highland Ave, Hollywood, CA 90028.

 Velveteria Los Angeles Chinatown

 This one-of-a-kind museum is located in downtown Los Angeles Chinatown.
 View velvet paintings of your favorite movie stars and musicians.
-Paintings of current and past presidents.
+Portraits of current and past presidents.
 Animals and landscapes.
-Exhibits are constantly changing including the old school black light room.
-In all over 3000 artworks from all over the world.
+Exhibits are always changing, including the old school black lightroom, in all over 3000 artworks from across the globe.
 Velveteria is Located at 711 New High St, Chinatown, Los Angeles, CA 90012.

 Hollywood Forever Cemetery